peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 will be null if <code>u</code> is at or before the start of the curve.
 The second element
 will be null if <code>u</code> is at or after the end of the curve.
 (Type: Array.&lt;<a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a>>)

+<a name='H3DU.BSplineCurve_tangent'></a>
+### H3DU.BSplineCurve#tangent(u)

+Convenience method for finding an approximate tangent vector of this curve at the given U and V coordinates.
+The <b>tangent vector</b> is the same as the velocity vector, but "normalized" to a unit vector.

+#### Parameters

+* `u` (Type: number)<br>U coordinate of a point on the curve.

+#### Return Value

+An array describing a normal vector.
+It should have at least as many elements as the number of dimensions of the underlying curve.
+(Type: Array.&lt;number>)

+<a name='H3DU.BSplineCurve_toArcLengthParam'></a>
+### H3DU.BSplineCurve#toArcLengthParam()

+Creates a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
+Arc length parameterization allows for moving along a curve's path at a uniform speed and for generating points which are spaced evenly along that path -- both features are more difficult with most other kinds of curve parameterization.

+The <i>end points</i> of the curve (obtained by calling the <code>endPoints</code>
+method) will be (0, N), where N is the distance to the end of the curve from its start.

+When converting to an arc length parameterization, the curve should be continuous and have a speed greater than 0 at every point on the curve.

+#### Return Value

+Return value.
+(Type: <a href="H3DU.Curve.md">H3DU.Curve</a>)

 <a name='H3DU.BSplineCurve.uniform'></a>
 ### (static) H3DU.BSplineCurve.uniform(controlPoints, [degree], [bits])